m-sef/godot-3d-camera-shake/README.md

 # Usage
 Copy and paste the camera.gd script into your Godot project, and apply it to a Camera3D node.
 Tweak the following export properties to your preference:
-* Camera Shake Scale
+* Shake Scale
-  * Describes the relationship between trauma and camera shake
+  * The power that trauma is raised to in order to calculate camera shake.
-* Shake Intensity
+* Intensity
-  * Vector3 describing intensity of camera shake on each axis
+  * Vector3 describing the intensity of the camera shake on each axis.
 * Trauma Decay
   * The rate at which trauma decays
-* Trauma Min
+* Passive Trauma
-  * Minimum trauma.
-Change to a non-zero value for a found footage feel.
+  * The minimum amount of trauma.
+Set to a non-zero value for a found footage feel.
-* Trauma Max
 * Mouse Sensitivity
-* Follow Speed
+* Follow Weight
-  * Speed at which the camera's rotation will interpolate to the camera's target rotation.
+  * The weight for interpolating the camera's actual rotation to it's target rotation